awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-sdk.md

 You can use SDKs for both batch and streaming transcriptions\.
 If you're transcribing a media file located in an Amazon S3 bucket, you're performing a batch transcription\.
 If you're transcribing a real\-time stream of audio data, you're performing a streaming transcription\.

-To get started with batch transcriptions, refer to [Batch transcriptions](getting-started-sdk-batch.md)\.
-Note that prior to starting a batch transcription, you must first upload your media file into an Amazon S3 bucket\.

-To get started with streaming transcriptions, refer to [Streaming transcriptions](getting-started-sdk-streaming.md)\.
-For streaming transcriptions, you can transcribe a streamed media file or a live media stream\.
+For a list of the programming languages you can use with Amazon Transcribe, see [Supported programming languages](supported-languages.md#supported-sdks)\.
 Note that streaming transcriptions are not supported with all AWS SDKs\.

-For a list of the programming languages you can use with Amazon Transcribe, see [Supported programming languages](supported-languages.md#supported-sdks)\.
 To view supported media formats and other media requirements and constraints, see [Data input and output](how-input.md)\.

+For more information on all available AWS SDKs and builder tools, refer to [Tools to Build on AWS](http://aws.amazon.com/developer/tools)\.

 **Tip**
 For additional examples using the AWS SDKs, including feature\-specific, scenario, and cross\-service examples, refer to the [Code examples for Amazon Transcribe using AWS SDKs](service_code_examples.md) chapter\.